-It wasn't the best plan but so far it seemed to be working.
+It perhaps wasn't the foolproof plan they needed, but it was all they had at the moment.
 Breaking through the front gate, they heard the gunfire begin, starting and stopping and starting again as the cult tried to kill both the rescue group and the zombies overrunning them.

-"In.
-In.
+"In!
+In!
 In!"
 Ariel motioned yelled for them to run to the truck.
 Opening the door, Cassandra came crashing into Ariel, the blonde reaching to close the door behind her as Warren floored the gas peddle back out of the camp.
-Slowing down enough for Garnett and 10K to jump into the flat bed with Doc, they didn't look back in their getaway.
+Slowing down enough for Garnett and 10K to jump into the flatbed with Doc, they didn't look back in their getaway.
 They cut the music, leaving the Zs and CCs to their fate as they drove off into the sunset if only for a while.

 A few miles later, with no sign of the crazies, Cassandra allowed herself to feel overwhelmingly grateful.
-Between Ariel and Addy, the girl's who had been most effected by her lies who in turn became two to become her closest allies, Cassandra nearly cried.
-Turning to the blonde she had butted head with the past week, Cassandra felt a heavy weight be lifted from her shoulders at her secrets being revealed and accepted.
+Between Ariel and Addy, the girls who had been most affected by her lies who in turn became two of her closest allies, Cassandra nearly cried.
+Turning to the blonde she had butted head with the past week, Cassandra felt a heavyweight be lifted from her shoulders at her secrets being revealed and accepted.
 Still, she owed her an apology.
 "About-"

 Cassandra took Ariel's hand, clutching it tightly as she allowed herself to rest her head on Addy's shoulder.
-From the radio, Citizen Z began a much needed speech directed not only at them, but what ever other survivors were out there.
+From the radio, Citizen Z began a much-needed speech directed not only at them but whatever other survivors were still out there.

 "Hope my peeps down in the Philly area can hear this.
 Thought I'd spin some blues to travel by.
 And to anybody else out there within the sound of my voice.
 I hope some slide guitar gets you through another messed up day of death and destruction.
 Everybody out there, whether you're hiding in a cave or running for your life, just keep doing what you got to do to stay alive.
 Because in the end, that's the only way we're gonna win this Zombie Apocalypse thing.
 Bash 'em, slash 'em, bust 'em, and burn 'em.
 Whatever it takes.
 Just stay alive.
 No questions asked."